TileDB-Inc/TileDB-VCF/apis/spark/src/main/scala/README.md

 and then return the corresponding `TableValue`.
 The `TableRead`, contains the VCF file and its requested schema (i.e. which INFO/FORMAT fields are requested).

+### The `appy()` method
+The `apply()` method is the most important part of our implementation, as it takes as input a `TableRead`, does the required transformations according to the input requested schema.
+Based on the input `TableRead`, we extract and store the requested row type in the `rowType` variable.

+Next, we load the input TileDB-VCF array using TileDB-VCF Spark.
+We load the input VCF TileDB array into the `df` variable as a Spark Dataframe.
+Next, we transform the Dataframe's column names of all the format (`fmt_*`) attributes using aliases (`withColumnRenamed()` method).
+For example, the `fmt_DP` attribute becomes `DP`, the `fmt_PL` becomes `PL` and so on.
+We do that in order to match Hail's attribute names and project the only requested attributes included in the input `TableRead`.

+#### Reading the basic attributes (locus, alleles)
+Next, we read the basic TileDB attributes, namely `contig`, `posStart` and `alleles`.
+We read those three in order to construct the locus (a `(contig, postStart)` pair) alleles fields in the Matirx Table.

 ## Python End-to-End Example